ilsegaertner/CUB-Film-Angular-client/README.md

 **Client-Side:**

 The development of the clientside was achieved through the usage of the Angular framework.
-During the process the routes for the individual endpoints were determined, and the codelogic was created in different components, a main view, a navigation-bar, a movie view, a login- and signup view, a movie card, a profile view and a logout logic:
+During the process the routes for the individual endpoints were determined, and the code logic was created in different components, a main view, a navigation-bar, a movie view, a login- and signup view, a movie card, a profile view and a logout link.

 <img width="1423" alt="Screenshot Fullscreen of the app" src="https://github.com/ilsegaertner/CUB-Film-Angular-client/blob/main/src/assets/CUB-Film-Angular-client_documentation/CUB-Film-Angular-client_documentation_10.png?raw=true">